NZMSA/2018-Phase-2/3. Deployment/README.md

 ![AzureAppService](https://i.gyazo.com/8e57bff68be842d4e2ab17565758706d.png "azure")

-Change the package or folder field to what is shown below:
+Leave the package slot as it is, we will not be changing that.
 ```
-$(System.DefaultWorkingDirectory)
+$(System.DefaultWorkingDirectory/**/*.zip)
 ```